-Board Members are appointed by the Department for Regional Development on the basis of open public advertisement.
+Board Members are appointed by the Department for Infrastructure on the basis of open public advertisement.
 The number of Board members, including the Chairman and Chief Executive Officer, may be no less than ten and no more than fifteen and up to four Board Members shall be members of Belfast City Council.

 - Ensure high standards of corporate governance.